-Children may not leave the campus during the school day unless prior permission has been obtained from the Head of Pre-Prep or Class Teacher.
+Children may not leave the campus during the school day unless prior permission has been obtained from the Headmaster.
 If permission has been granted, parents or carers must report to Main Reception to ensure that the child is signed out.